Engineering Business Insurance

 Also, you'll likely have to pay an application fee to get your license, as well as renew your license after a certain number of years have passed.

-As an engineer, do I need general liability and professional liability insurance?
+As an engineer, do I need both general liability and professional liability insurance?

-While not usually required by state law, engineering business owners should consider carrying general liability and engineer professional liability insurance as part of their risk management plan.
+While not usually required by state law, engineering business owners should consider carrying general liability and professional liability insurance for engineers as part of their risk management plan.

 What are common risks and liabilities that engineers face?